top of page

 The simplest way to protect the linear ways and ball screw from the direct stream of chips is the following design.
 The chips will flow down to the rear gutter which redirects the chips to the sides.
 The downside is that the linear rails are not well protected from the sides.

 Here's a list of materials that AKON has available for roll-up covers.
-Since machining steel can make very hot chips, it seems that the 40 oz neoprene-coated nylon or the 60 oz hypalon coated nylon are the minimum acceptable covers.
+Since machining steel can make very hot chips, it seems that the 40 oz. neoprene-coated nylon or the 60 oz.
+Hypalon coated nylon are the minimum acceptable covers.

-McMaster sells 40 oz neoprene-coated nylon (0.040" thick).
+McMaster sells 40 oz. neoprene-coated nylon (0.040" thick).
 This could easily be used to cover the front ways using the roller and weight.

-40oz neoprene covered nylon is also sold by the yard at other websites for much less expensive than Mcmaster
+40oz neoprene covered nylon is also sold by the yard at other websites for much less expensive than McMaster

 It may also be possible to cover the rear ways by using a roller under the spindle neck, a roller weight hanging the fabric with the fabric tied back up under the neck.
 This would require a piece of material about 5 ft in length.